“That’s not Senegal.”

 Twenty-five thousand, however, is an unspeakable number to drown.

 He had waded out from a dark beach, late at night, and boarded a vessel smaller than a city bus, with no name on the bow and no flag on the stern.
 “They told me they were taking us to a bigger ship, and that would go to Europe,” Ndiaye would tell me, sitting in a Barcelona café, years later.
 “That was a lie.”
-He’d paid 750 euro (about $1,000).
+He’d paid 750 euros (about $1,000).
 Sixty-five had boarded, all men.
 Evading coastal patrols, they sailed for 10 days, packed in face-to-face on benches open to the sky, so close that their knees interlaced, one man’s in the opposite man’s crotch.
 The boat sprang a leak and the passengers panicked.
 Over the next several days, two of them disappeared, presumably lost overboard.
 “Maybe they fall out.
 Maybe they go mad and jump in the water,” Ndiaye speculated.

 The boat held up though, and finally they saw land.
 Ndiaye had heard that the water in the Mediterranean was blue, unlike the ocean off Dakar, where, he says, “the sea is gray.”
 Eight days into the trip, the water changed color to blue.
 “Blue, blue, blue,” Ndiaye remembers.
 The sky changed.
 He thought they might be closer to Spain proper than they’d been aiming for, but they were in shallower waters near Tenerife, 215 miles off the Moroccan coast.